• Home

 Reheat - To reheat, place them back in the air fryer basket and heat them on low or 250 degrees for a few minutes.

-• One of the easiest ways to make shrimp is in the air fryer if you ask me.
-So, next time you are in the mood for juicy shrimp give this Air Fryer Shrimp recipe a go.
+• One of the easiest ways to make shrimp is in the air fryer.
+So, next time you are in the mood for juicy shrimp, give this Air Fryer Shrimp recipe a go.

-• Are you looking for a sweet treat that's not only healthy but also fresh and delicious?
-Look no further than this Air Fryer Pineapple recipe.
+• Are you looking for a sweet treat that's healthy, fresh and delicious?
+Look no further than this Air Fryer Pineapple recipe!

 Air fryer boiled eggs on plate.